 - Hydromorphone is also available in a liquid oral solution and a solution that a healthcare provider gives you in an injection.

 - Hydromorphone oral tablet is an opioid that’s used to treat severe pain that isn’t controlled by other treatments.

-Hydromorphone oral tablet is a prescription drug that’s available as the brand-name drugs Dilaudid (immediate release) and Exalgo (extended release).
-Both the immediate-release and extended-release tablets are also available as generic drugs.
+Hydromorphone oral tablet is a prescription drug that’s available as the brand-name drug Dilaudid (immediate release).
+These tablets are also available as generic drugs.
 Generic drugs usually cost less.
 In some cases, they may not be available in every strength or form as the brand-name versions.

 Hydromorphone also comes in the following forms: